Blackwall Tunnel: Second tunnel

 Due to the increase in motor traffic in the early 20th century, the capacity of the original tunnel was soon perceived as inadequate.
 In 1930, John Mills, MP for Dartford, remarked that HGVs delivering from Essex to Kent could not practically use any crossing of the Thames downstream of the tunnel.
 The LCC obtained an act in 1938, the London County Council (Tunnel and Improvements) Act 1938 (1 & 2 Geo.
 6. c. lxxxi), allowing them to construct a new tunnel, but work did not start due to the outbreak of World War II.
 Construction eventually started in 1958 with preliminary work on the northern approach road.
 By this time, traffic had become progressively worse.
 In 1960, Richard Marsh, MP for Greenwich complained that vehicles could spend 30 to 45 minutes stuck in tunnel traffic.

 The new eastern tunnel, 28 ft 2 in in diameter, was accepted into the roads programme in March 1959, and construction started in March 1960.
 It was opened on 2 August 1967 by Desmond Plummer, Leader of the Greater London Council (GLC).
 It is wider than the western tunnel, carries two lanes of traffic and is usable by vehicles up to 4.72 m in height.
 During construction, transport minister Ernest Marples clarified that unlike the Dartford Tunnel, also then under construction, tolls would not be imposed as the tunnel was already an established route.

 At the time of opening, the strip lighting in the tunnel was commended as "a big improvement" on the standard provided in the original tunnel.
 In contrast with the Victorian northbound tunnel, the eastern tunnel had no sharp bends, and emergency telephones were provided.
 Its distinctive ventilation towers were designed in 1964 by GLC architect Terry Farrell.
 Immediately after opening, the old tunnel was closed for refurbishment.
 It re-opened on 4 April 1969 with a new overheight vehicle detection system.

 In the late 1960s, proposals were made to connect the tunnel with a free-flow, grade-separated motorway system as part of the London Ringways project.
 The only parts of this project completed were the A102(M) Blackwall Tunnel approach roads in 1973.

-The entrance gateway to the northbound tunnel was Grade II listed in 1973, while the ventilation towers were listed in 2000.
+The northern entrance building was demolished in 1958 during work on the approaches for the second tunnel.
+The southern entrance building was Grade II listed in 1973, while the ventilation towers were listed in 2000.
 In April 1986, the tunnel became part of the UK trunk road network.
 It was detrunked and control handed to TfL in September 1999.